- This event has passed.

 June 24, 2021, 2:00 pm - 3:15 pm EDT

-This webinar will focus on what we know about child poverty and how we know it: what do the economic and social sciences teach us about gainful approaches to reducing child poverty, and how far do the ARP provisions go toward addressing the problem?
-Drawing on the 2019 National Academies report, “A Roadmap to Reducing Child Poverty,” our panel of experts will discuss what years of rigorous research and analysis tell us about the various policies and investments that contribute to the goal of reducing child poverty—especially disparities in poverty levels across racial and ethnic lines—and the promotion of children’s social and economic mobility.
+This webinar focused on what we know about child poverty and how we know it: what do the economic and social sciences teach us about gainful approaches to reducing child poverty, and how far do the ARP provisions go toward addressing the problem?
+Drawing on the 2019 National Academies report, “A Roadmap to Reducing Child Poverty,” our panel of experts discussed what years of rigorous research and analysis tell us about the various policies and investments that contribute to the goal of reducing child poverty—especially disparities in poverty levels across racial and ethnic lines—and the promotion of children’s social and economic mobility.

 • Rucker Johnson, Chancellor’s Professor of Public Policy, University of California, Berkeley

 • Elaine Maag, Principal Research Associate, Urban Institute